-Eligibility of School: Eligible (51.5% Free & Reduced Lunch)
+Eligibility of School: Eligible (44.78% Free & Reduced Lunch)

-Number of Title I Specific Staff: 2 full time +4 part- time tutors (2 additional tutors to be hired) Project Service: In Class Model/Reading Pullout Projected Number of Students Served: Kindergarten--60 First Grade--70 Second Grade--70 Third Grade--100 Total--300
+Number of Title I Specific Staff: 2 full-time Reading Specialists; 3 part-time SGIs

+Project Service: In Class Model/Reading Pullout Projected Number of Students Served: 300

-Goals
+Kindergarten--60 First Grade--70 Second Grade--70 Third Grade--70

-(based on outcome of needs assessment; multi-year initiatives; SMART-specific, measurable, realistic, time-based)
+Goals (based on outcome of needs assessment; multi-year initiatives; SMART-specific, measurable, realistic, time-based)

-Goal 1: Student performance will be monitored and individual literacy needs will be addressed in order to engage students in learning.
-The number of Title I students in each grade level will double in proficiency from September 2018 to May 2019 as indicated on ISIP tests on iStation, mClass: Reading 3D, and NC End-of Grade ELA/Reading Test.
+Goal 1: Student performance will be monitored and individual literacy and mathematics will be addressed in order to engage students in learning.
+The number of Title I students at each grade level who are proficient will double from September 2020 to May 2021 as indicated on ISIP tests on iStation in both reading and math, and Third Grade NC End-of Grade ELA/Reading and Mathematics Test.